larromba/EasyMusicPlayer/README.md

 5. run the app on your phone

 ### Setting Up
-On the simulator, 1 mock audio file is added 3 times.
+On the simulator, the app sues 1 mock audio file that's added 3 times.
 See `Playlist.swift` for more information

+### Generting snapshots

+`fastlane snapshot`

 ## How it works
 It's essentially a wrapper around Apple's `MediaPlayer` framework.